scanny/python-pptx/docs/dev/analysis/shp-freeform.rst

 Vocabulary
 ----------

 * A freeform shape is composed of one or more *paths*.
+Each path may be configured to get a stroke, a fill, both, or neither.
+This allows drawing some shapes such as call-outs where, say, a reference line should be stroked but not filled, and the callout balloon contour should be filled but not stroked.

+  Each path also has its own local coordinate system, which may come in handy when using guides.
+I haven't seen any clear examples of this yet but I haven't gone looking either.

-The purpose of multiple paths in a single shape is obscure and only a single path will be supported in the initial implementation.
+  In any case, only a single path will be supported in the initial implementation.

 * A path is composed of one or more *contours*.
 A contour can be a *closed contour* or and *open contour*.
 The closure state only affects the